piyush8358/Jenkins-Sonarqube-Docker/README.md

 # Jenkins-Sonarqube-Docker

 ## webdev-task-temp-convertor

-Project regarding workshop on webdevelopment on temp convertor given by # bharatintern
+Project regarding workshop on webdevelopment on temp convertor

-# Explanation
+## Explanation of Temperature Conversion

 Fahrenheit and centigrade are two temperature scales in use today.
 The Fahrenheit scale was developed by the German physicist Daniel Gabriel Fahrenheit .
 In the Fahrenheit scale, water freezes at 32 degrees and boils at 212 degrees.

 *To understand temperature conversion, it's important to first understand the  main temperature scales and their reference points: